tshelburne/leonidas-sinatra/README.md

       include Leonidas::App::App # this is the neat part that gives you a Leonidas App

       def initialize
-        @name = "Kingdom Zamunda" # this name must be unique amongst all your apps
+        @name = "Kingdom-Zamunda" # this name must be unique amongst all your apps
         @persist_state = true # this means that commands with be persisted when they are run
         @locked_state = { peasants: [ ... ] } # this is the stable state of your application
         @active_state = { peasants: [ ... ] } # this is the active state (memory only, never persisted) of your application